 UTUC refers to malignant changes of the transitional urothelial cells lining in the upper urothelial tract, comprised of the renal pelvis and ureter.
 UTUC is nearly three times more common in men than women and affects mostly the elderly.
 UTUC accounts for approximately 5% to 10% of all new cases of urothelial cancer, which corresponds to an estimated annual incidence in the United States of up to 7,500 cases.
-The prevalence in the United States of UTUC is approximately 35,000, of which approximately 14,000 have low-grade disease.
+In 2012, the estimated prevalence of UTUC in the United States was approximately 45,000, of which approximately 14,500 had low-grade disease.